SebastianDixon/Cpp/README.md

-# Cpp-Intro
+# Cpp
+C++ programming with the microsoft MOOC.
+Introduction, Intermediate and Advanced

+## Intro
 An introduction to c++ with the microsoft MOOC.
-Both introduction and intermediate series

-building familiarity with c++ OOP principles, loop structures and Inheritance
+Simple variables, functions, selection statements and loops

+## Intermediate
+C++ OOP, Inheritance, references, stream i/o, pointers and memory managing

+## Advanced
+Exceptions, templates, advanved loops and patterns